merovex-press/stranded-series/trash/README1.md

 ### Logline

 A homesick slipstream scientist watches an alien society from space.
-When his orbital is attacked, he is forced to abandon ship and finds himself stranded on the planet's surface.
+When his orbital is attacked, he is forced to abandon ship and finds himself strand on the planet's surface.

 <!-- Write a short and powerful description of the core concept.
 Two sentences is ideal.
 A logline for a scripted series will often describe the main character's plight and unique circumstance that drives the story.  -->